-Now we can open our Enterprise Resource Global file and begin to populate the RBS field.
+Now we can open our Resources individually in PWA and enter information for each Resource.
+Or, we can go to the Enterprise Resource Global file and begin to populate the RBS field.
 Once in the Enterprise Resource Global file, right click and select Insert Column.
 Select RBS from the list of available fields to insert.